app-generator/django-admin-material-dashboard/README.md

 ## Screenshots

-This design is a pixel-perfect [Bootstrap 5](https://www.admin-dashboards.com/bootstrap-5-templates/) Dashboard with a fresh, new design inspired by Google's Material Design 2.
-Material Dashboard 2 is built with over 60 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
+This design is a pixel-perfect [Bootstrap 5](https://www.admin-dashboards.com/bootstrap-5-templates/) Dashboard with a fresh, new design inspired by Google's Material Design. **Material Dashboard** is built with over 60 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.

 <br />